15 Different Types of Rakes for Domestic Use

 Did you know that there are literally dozens of different types of rakes available that all have their own characteristics and uses?

-I was surprised too, but it makes sense when you think about all the different things one can do with a rake.
+I was also surprised, but it makes sense when you consider all the different things one can do with a simple rake.

 1. Leaf Rake